ESMValGroup/ESMValTool/doc/sphinx/source/annex_b.rst

 ========

 The *MASTER BRANCH* of the PRIVATE repository will be synchronized with the *MASTER BRANCH* of the OPEN repository in an automated manner.
-This ensures that they are identical at all times (see schematic in Figure 4 TODOref).
+This ensures that they are identical at all times (see schematic in :numref:`fig_git`).
 The recommended workflow for members of the ESMValTool development team is to create additional *FEATURE BRANCHES* in either the PUBLIC or the PRIVATE repository, see further instructions below.